Last Updated: February 17, 2021

 An added bonus to addressing this will be your labor costs.
 Keeping staff at a minimum during slower periods will save you a lot of money at the end of the year.

-Part of the reason that 2018 has been the year of the brick and mortar resurgence is due to the human touch.
 Consumers still prefer to speak with people face to face and have questions answered quickly.
 Take advantage of your great team around you!
 They are valuable resources and are the face of your store.

 - Start with a great training program.
 Make sure it is organized, thorough and leaves no room for underprepared staff being live on the retail floor.
 Encourage veteran staff to be involved in the training and create an atmosphere of the work ethic and knowledge you expect from every employee.